yellowstonepark/marblechess/how to do the things to do.md

 ##### White moves first

-1. Create the names white and black
+1. Tell the computer that there are two types of pieces- white and black

 2. Tell the computer which pieces are white and which ones are black